shinygiggle/shinygiggle.github.io/_posts/2022-02-22-REDcycle Program - soft plastic bags and soft plastic .md

 [redcycle.net.au/what-to-redcycle/](https://redcycle.net.au/what-to-redcycle/)

-what to REDcycle - scrunch it up tight - if it pings back, it’s a useful indicator it's soft plastic
+what to REDcycle - soft plastic bags and soft plastic
 ----------------

 The REDcycle Program makes it easy for consumers to keep plastic bags and packaging out of landfill.